FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 For this section, we focused on capacitive sensors as our main sensor.
 We think touch is an interaction form holding a wide range of potentials, and the 12 contacts on the sensor, when selected and combined in different ways, are capable of encoding a great number of different inputs.

-To make the most out of our 3-member team work, we decided to each come up with different ideas that utilized capacitance sensors, and more.
-All ideas we presented below invloves in potentials and designs with multiple sensors, and requires at least 3 times of single person workload to completing prototype.
+To make the most out of our two member team work, we decided to each come up with different ideas that utilized capacitance sensors, and more.
+All ideas we presented below invloves in potentials and designs with multiple sensors, and requires at least three times of single person workload to completing prototype.
 In each idea, sensors should grab information from the user in a meaningful way and further transmit that information.
 When necessary, we fit in multiple sensors where we see fit.
 We then bring all of our ideas together in a discussion.
 This way, we would each become a fresh set of eyes examining each other’s ideas.
 We will see what sparks this will trigger, and bring that into our brainstorming session.

 **\*\*\*Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.\*\*\***